sigma0-dev/zkbitcoin/whitepaper/index.md

 In the next section we give a more detailed specification of the protocol.

-## 4. Protocol
+## 4. The zkBitcoin Protocol

+In this section we fully review how the protocol works from the point of view of users, from the point of view of the service and the committee members.
+In addition, we also explain how to modify the [FROST]() threshold signature scheme in order to support Bitcoin taproot's schnorr signatures.

-We want to offer two functionnalities:
+To recap, zkBitcoin offers two functionnalities:

 * **Stateless zkapps**: lock some funds and whoever can create a proof can spend _all_ the funds.
 * **Stateful zkapps**: initialize some authenticated state on-chain and update it by providing a proof.

-Let's see how both system works:
+In the next two subsection, we see how both system works.

-## Stateless zkapps
+### Stateless zkapps

 A stateless zkapp can be deployed by anyone (e.g. Alice) with a transaction to `0xzkBitcoin` that contains only one data field:

-1. Then digest of a verifier key.
+1. The digest of a verifier key.

 In more detail, the transaction should look like this: